Matthew Dickman: Life

 The Dickman twins (Matthew is the younger and slightly taller) were raised in the Lents neighborhood of Portland, which declined into a dangerous neighborhood after a highway was built through it in 1975.
 Their mother, Wendy Dickman, raised them alone; her stepfather was the father of poet Sharon Olds.
 They have a younger half-sister and an older half-brother and half-sister through their father, Allen Hull.
 After starting at the elementary school across the street, the boys attended private schools.
-Matthew Dickman went to Portland Community College and then graduated with a B.A. from the University of Oregon in 2001; the brothers then studied creative writing together at the University of Texas, Austin.
+Matthew Dickman went to Portland Community College and then graduated with a B.A. from the University of Oregon in 2001; the brothers then studied creative writing together at the University of Texas at Austin.
 The twins had a brief stint as actors, featuring in the 2002 Steven Spielberg film Minority Report as the precognitive twins.
 After graduate school Matthew Dickman lived in Hudson, New York, but by 2009 both had returned to Portland, where he worked at Whole Foods; both brothers supported themselves with food-service jobs since a joint apprenticeship to a butcher at age thirteen.